aws-samples/reinvent-2018-social-news-app/README.md

 ## Cleanup

 From the root directory you've been working in, run

 ```
 amplify delete
 ```

+## Additional help

+If you need help or have general questions you may reach out to use on our SDK repository by opening an issue [aws-amplify/aws-sdk-android](https://github.com/aws-amplify/aws-sdk-android)

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.